Go West Young Man (Only Fools and Horses): Synopsis

-Episode cast
+Production

+This episode marked the first appearance of the character Boycie, played by John Challis.
+Challis previously appeared alongside David Jason in an episode of Open All Hours.

 Nick Stringer also appeared in another episode of Only Fools and Horses five years later, this time playing a different character.
 He played Del's old friend and business partner Jumbo Mills in the fifth series finale "Who Wants to be a Millionaire?".
-He also appeared alongside David Jason in Open All Hours.
+He also appeared alongside David Jason in two episodes of Open All Hours.